jonathanlamar/vim-presentation/README.md

 ## Configuring Vim

 TLDR: Use [Vim-plug](https://github.com/junegunn/vim-plug).
-It is a very easy-to-use plugin manager by guthub superuser junegunn (who also writes lots of other good plugins).
+It is a very easy-to-use plugin manager by github superuser junegunn (who also writes lots of other good plugins).
 Once installed, you can simply place statements like `Plug 'tpope/commentary.vim'` in your vimrc and run the install command.
 The string specifies a partial or complete github URL to a published vim plugin.